-It gives everything I need in one place and provides more resourceful information to better understand the value of your chosen topic (both in terms of popularity and revenue).
+It gives everything I need for content topic validation in one place.
+Keyword research also provides more resourceful information to understand better the value of your chosen topic – search volume and CPC.

 If the news blows up on social media sites – you already know where to kick-start your marketing campaign.

 It is time to put all the meat and potatoes together so you could serve your audience a delicious meal—an irresistible dish.

 Putting words together gets a lot easier if you’re well-grounded on the topic.
-But if you’re not, it gets tougher.
+But if you’re not, it gets more challenging.

 The easiest way to go about this is to visit forums, social media places, questions, and answers sites.
-Ask questions related to your idea and see what reply people are giving back.
+Ask questions related to your idea and see what replies people are giving back.

 The feedback you get from readers might even bring up ideas that will lead to a series of articles on the same subject.

 Never ignore this process.

-But wait for a second – there is an important aspect of any online copy you need to pay attention to…the headline.
+But wait for a second – there is a critical aspect of any online copy you need to pay attention to – the headline.

-At the beginning of this post, I talked about how the words “love to read” are used to trigger your attention to this post.
+At the beginning of this post, I talked about how the words “love to read” were used to get your attention.

-Your content headline is the first element readers will see and decide either to read or not to read your post.
+Your content headline is the first element readers will see and decide to read or not to read your post.

-How do you write articles titles that never get ignored?
+How do you write article titles that never get ignored?

-First, what makes you feel emotionally charged to things easily?
+First, what makes you feel emotionally charged with things quickly?

-Whatever is it – you have feelings mainly because you’re emotionally attached to it.
+Whatever it is – you have feelings mainly because you’re emotionally attached to them.

 The same strategy can be used to write your article’s titles and move your reader’s emotions toward your post.
 You do this by playing on those things that moved humans to take specific actions.

-Besides, there are mainly five elements that you can infuse into your article’s titles and cause your readers to be emotional or increase his interest in reading your post.
+Besides, there are mainly five elements that you can infuse into your article’s titles and cause your readers to be emotional or increase their interest in reading your post.

 While writing your article’s headline – make sure you do one of the following: